Russia's war on Ukraine latest news: Ukrainians celebrate retaking of Kherson | Law-Order

 Russia's war on Ukraine latest news: Ukrainians celebrate retaking of Kherson

-* Six people were killed in a Russian missile attack on an apartment building in the southern Ukrainian city of Mykolaiv,, the mayor said. * Chancellor Scholz said Germany's priority in its aid to Ukraine should be to help it defend itself from Russian air raids on its cities and to help it rebuild its infrastructure.
+OTHER UKRAINE-RELATED NEWS * Ukraine's Foreign Minister Dmytro Kuleba, at an Asian summit in Cambodia, on Saturday urged Southeast Asian countries to take all measures possible to stop Russia from playing "hunger games" over a Black Sea grain deal that could expire next week.

 * Ukraine says it is building a reinforced concrete wall and other fortifications on its border with Belarus, a Kremlin ally that Moscow used as a staging ground for its Feb.
-24 invasion. * The U.N. nuclear watchdog says an investigation of a research plant in the Ukrainian city of Kharkiv found it was badly damaged, but there were no signs of a radiological release or diversion of nuclear material.
+24 invasion. * The United Nations nuclear watchdog said an investigation of a research plant in the Ukrainian city of Kharkiv found it was badly damaged, but there were no signs of a radiological release or diversion of nuclear material.

-* Senior United Nations officials met with a Russian delegation in Geneva to discuss Moscow's grievances about the Black Sea grains export initiative and address the need for unimpeded food and fertilizer exports, a U.N. spokesperson said.
-(Compiled by Grant McCool)
+* Senior U.N. officials met with a Russian delegation in Geneva to discuss Moscow's grievances about the Black Sea grains export initiative and address the need for unimpeded food and fertilizer exports, a U.N. spokesperson said. * Russian-based international ballet dancers from elite companies like the Bolshoi and the Mariinsky who fled the country, leaving behind their lives, jobs and belongings, are reuniting for one performance in California on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)